 When Sex Is No Longer Fun For Women

 Women have sex drive and libido just like men.
-Although the sex drive of women is hormonally based and when the hormones are not aligned properly, havoc takes place.
+The sex drive of women is hormonal based and when the hormones are not aligned properly havoc takes place.
 There are also a dozen other physical causes that can affect a women’s interest in sex.
 However, help is available and most women with decrease or loss of libido can be helped.

 A woman’s desire for sex is based on a complex interaction of many components affecting intimacy, including physical well-being, emotional well-being, experiences, beliefs, lifestyle and current relationship.
 If you’re experiencing problems in any of these areas, it can affect your sexual desire.

 Numerous nonsexual diseases can also affect desire for sex, including arthritis, cancer, diabetes, high blood pressure, coronary artery disease and neurological diseases.
 Infertility also can contribute to low sex drive even after infertility treatments are over.